Events Vacancies

 Participants are expected to commit to attending the entire duration of the course, which runs over two blocks: the advice office or place of work needs to approve leave for the applicant to attend these two residential modules.

-Module 1: Mon 8 May – Fri 12 May 2023 (held in Western Cape)
+Module 1: Sunday 9 June – Friday 14 June (held in Western Cape)

-Module 2: October 2023 (location TBC)
+Module 2: End of October (location TBC)

-A final assessment task will be completed in September 2023.
 An expression of support from your community advice office or organisation is mandatory.

 Tuition fees, data to support course work, travel and accommodation will be covered by Tshisimani.
 Space is limited to 25 participants.